Chart Color Schemes

 An assessment of population growth drivers in Rathmines reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for Rathmines, released in 2024 with a base year of 2022.
-For areas not covered by these data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to Rathmines for years 2032 to 2041.
-According to these projections, the suburb's population is expected to decline slightly over this period, decreasing by 4 persons by 2041.
-However, specific age cohorts like those aged 25 to 34 are projected to increase, with an anticipated growth of 50 people in this group during this timeframe.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and the NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to these projections, over this period the suburb's population is expected to expand by 0 persons by 2041.
+However, growth across specific age cohorts is anticipated, with the 25 to 34 age group projected to increase by 52 people.

 Frequently Asked Questions - Population